awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-configuration.md

 ## UpdateConfiguration<a name="ipc-operation-updateconfiguration"></a>

-Updates a configuration value for a component on the core device\.
+Updates a configuration value for this component on the core device\.

 ### Request<a name="ipc-operation-updateconfiguration-request"></a>